Kruithne/spooder/README.md

 }
 ```

+> [!WARNING]
-While this sanitization adds a layer of protection against information leaking, it does not catch everything.
+> While this sanitization adds a layer of protection against information leaking, it does not catch everything.
 You should pay special attention to messages and objects provided to the canary to not unintentionally leak sensitive information.

 ## CLI > Canary > System Information